 - 1 Tbsp. cinnamon

-Preheat oven to 375 degrees F. Line a muffin pan with liners and spray with PAM so muffins don’t stick!
+Preheat oven to 400 degrees F. Line a muffin pan with liners and spray with non-stick baking spray so muffins don't stick!

-In a medium bowl, mix dry ingredients together: flour, oat flour, baking power, soda, cinnamon and salt.
+In a medium bowl, mix dry ingredients together: flours, baking power, baking soda, cinnamon and salt.

-In a stand electric mixer, cream together the butter and brown sugar.
+In a stand electric mixer, cream together the softened butter and brown sugar.
 Then add in the buttermilk, oil, maple syrup/honey, eggs and vanilla until smooth.
+(Mixture will be runny).

 Slowly add in the dry ingredients on medium speed – being careful not to over mix.
 Carefully fold in the fresh blueberries.